kiranvenom1209/Ammu-AI/local_llm/README.md

 # Ammu AI – Local LLM Fine-Tuning Dataset

-This repository contains the fine-tuning datasets for **Ammu AI**, the ultimate intelligent Malayalam-speaking AI assistant optimized for seamless integration with Home Assistant and TTS (Text-to-Speech).
+This repository contains the fine-tuning datasets for **Ammu AI**, the ultimate intelligent Malayalam-speaking AI assistant optimized for seamless integration with Home Assistant and Text-to-Speech (TTS).

 ---

 ## 🗃️ Dataset Overview

-This dataset is specifically prepared in OpenAI's recommended **ChatCompletion JSONL** format, optimized for fine-tuning conversational GPT models, particularly the **GPT-4o-mini-2024-07-18** model.
+This dataset is specifically prepared in OpenAI's recommended **ChatCompletion JSONL** format, optimized for fine-tuning conversational GPT models, particularly the **GPT-4o-mini-2024-07-18** model, as well as local LLMs like DeepSeek, Ollama, and other open-source conversational models.

 ### 📦 Files Included
 - **`ammu_chat_finetune.jsonl.gz`** *(main training dataset, gzip compressed due to GitHub file-size limits)*